AliChoukatli/CyberShield-Enterprise/05_Zero_Trust_&_Security_Hardening/Documentation/03_UserRights_Assignment-Hardening_Settings.md

-# 👤 User Rights Assignment – Hardening Settings (Hybrid or Local AD Environnment)
+# 👤 User Rights Assignment – Hardening Settings (Hybrid or Local AD

+## 🎯 Objective

+Harden critical **User Rights Assignment** policies to limit lateral movement, prevent unauthorized access, and reinforce endpoint protection in a **Hybrid Azure AD Join** or **on-premises Active Directory** environment.

-## 📋 Overview
+## 📝 Introduction

-User Rights Assignment controls which users or groups have specific privileges on a system.
-Hardening these settings is essential to reduce attack surfaces and limit lateral movement.
+User Rights Assignment defines which users or groups are allowed to perform specific system-level tasks such as logging on locally, accessing over the network, or shutting down the system.
+These privileges, if misconfigured, can be exploited by attackers to move laterally or escalate privileges.

+This section walks through how to configure these rights securely via **Group Policy**, using Microsoft's best practices as a baseline.
+Combined with tools like **LAPS**, **BitLocker**, and **Microsoft Defender**, these settings contribute to a strong and resilient Windows security posture.

+---

 ## 🧭 Step-by-Step Guide (GPO)